geekseleven/geekseleven.github.io/index.md

 <h2>Log Data</h2>

-<p>We want to inform you that whenever you visit our Service, we collect information that your browser sends to us that is called Log Data.
-This Log Data may include information such as your computer’s Internet Protocol ("IP") address, browser version, pages of our Service that you visit, the time and date of your visit, the time spent on those pages, and other statistics.</p>
+<p>I want to inform you that whenever you use my Service, in a case of an error in the app I collect data and information (through third party products) on your phone called Log Data.
+This Log Data may include information such as your device Internet Protocol (“IP”) address, device name, operating system version, the configuration of the app when utilizing my Service, the time and date of your use of the Service, and other statistics.</p>

 <h2>Cookies</h2>

 <p>Cookies are files with small amount of data that is commonly used an anonymous unique identifier.
 These are sent to your browser from the website that you visit and are stored on your computer’s hard drive.</p>

-<p>Our website uses these "cookies" to collection information and to improve our Service.
-You have the option to either accept or refuse these cookies, and know when a cookie is being sent to your computer.
-If you choose to refuse our cookies, you may not be able to use some portions of our Service.</p>
+<p>This Service does not use these “cookies” explicitly.
+However, the app may use third party code and libraries that use “cookies” to collect information and improve their services.
+You have the option to either accept or refuse these cookies and know when a cookie is being sent to your device.
+If you choose to refuse our cookies, you may not be able to use some portions of this Service.</p>

-<p>For more general information on cookies, please read <a href="https://www.cookieconsent.com/what-are-cookies/">"What Are Cookies"</a>.</p>

 <h2>Service Providers</h2>